racoltdev/pcap2csv/README.md

 ## Limitations

-- Large PCAP files may require significant memory and processing time
 - The tool attempts to extract all fields, which may result in a very wide CSV file

 ## Contributing